GuilhermeFigueira/results-summary/README.md

 # Frontend Mentor - Results Summary

-This is a solution to the [Resulst Summary on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
+This is a solution to the [Result Summary on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents